Largest-Area Convex Quadrilateral in a $1.5$D Terrain: Computation of

+Thus, unless $\cal R$ is supported by a line containing two terrain vertices, a feasible perturbation of $\cal R$ yields a larger-area quadrilateral, contradicting the maximality of $Q'$. \end{proof}

-In the sequel, depending on the slope of the top edge $\cal T$ of any maximal area quadrilateral $Q'$, we also have the following:
+In the sequel, depending on the slope of the top edge $\cal T$ of any maximal quadrilateral $Q'$, we also have the following:

-\begin{lemma} Let the {\em top edge} $\cal T$ of any maximal area quadrilateral $Q'$ has a negative (resp. positive) slope, $\psi$ (resp. $\omega$) be the top-right (resp. top-left) corner of $Q'$, and the {\em right edge} $\cal R$ (resp. {\em left edge} {$\cal L$}) passes through a vertex $v_i$ of $\mathfrak{T}$.
-Then either (a) $v_i$ is the midpoint of $\cal R$ (resp. $\cal L$), or (b) $\cal R$ (resp. $\cal L$) passes through one more vertex other than $v_i$ of $\mathfrak{T}$. \end{lemma}
+\begin{lemma} Let $Q'$ be a maximal quadrilateral inscribed in $\mathfrak{T}$.
+Suppose that the top edge $\cal T$ of $Q'$ has negative (resp. positive) slope and that the right (resp. left) edge contains a terrain vertex $v$.
+Then either (a) $v$ is the midpoint of that edge, or (b) that edge is supported by a line containing at least two vertices of $\mathfrak{T}$. \end{lemma}

-\begin{proof} Consider a quadrilateral $\Diamond \alpha\beta\gamma\delta$ whose top edge $\cal T$ has a negative slope.
-The case when the top edge $\cal T$ has a negative slope can be dealt similarly.
+\begin{proof} We prove the statement for the case where the top edge $\cal T$ has negative slope; the positive-slope case is symmetric.